dougeby/IntuneDocs/intune-azure/configure-devices/configure-certificate-infrastructure-for-scep.md

 4. Reboot the NDES server.
 The server is now ready to support the Certificate Connector.

-### Task 5 - Enable, install, and configure the Intune Certificate Connector
+#### Step 5 - Enable, install, and configure the Intune Certificate Connector
 In this task you will:

 Enable support for NDES in Intune.